Chaitanya-Boyalla/Instacart-Market-Basket-Analysis/README.md

 ### **Performance metric:**
   Mean F1-score is the performance metric as per Kaggle competition but considering real world scenario f1-score on ‘1=will reorder’ is the performance metric on which models should be evaluated in particular.
 Further, recall of ‘will reorder’ can be observed.

 ***Go through 'Abstract.pdf' for detailed explanation of problem formulation, references and solving approach.***

 ***Go through Kaggle Standings.pdf for kaggle scores of each model I built.
 Names of models in Kaggle Standings.pdf are self explanatory.***

 ***Hyper-parameter tuning for all Machine learning models I built was done using only around 20% of data because of the limited computational capacity I have.
 If done using higher amount of data much better results can be achieved.***

-***Further, concerned about the name of the competetion, features based on 'Market Basket Analysis' can be developed and that might improve the f1-score.***
+***Further, concerned about the name of the competition, features based on 'Market Basket Analysis' can be developed and that might improve the f1-score.***